-- Protective Security Advisors and Chief, Protective Security will support Election Day activities at the New Jersey State Fusion Center, Emergency Operations Center, New Jersey Cybersecurity and Communications Integration Cell (NJCCIC) located on the New Jersey State Police Headquarters Campus in West Trenton, NJ. - port e.

-ROLLAND ARTHUR OLICENTER AND ARTHUR OLIC The Region II Cybersecurity Advisor will virtually support election activities from the EI-ISAC in East Greenbush, NY.
+- Protective Security Advisors and Chief, Protective Security will support Election Day activities at the New .
+Jersey State Fusion Center, Emergency Operations Center, New Jersey Cybersecurity and Communications Integration Cell (NJCCIC) located on the New Jersey State Police Headquarters Campus in West Trenton, NJ. - The Region II Cybersecurity Advisor will virtually support election activities from the EI-ISAC in East Greenbush, NY.